 This article will cover how to edit the bend radius of elbows.
 In the usual piping workflow, the easy connect tool is usually ran.
 In addition, you will probably perform some semi-automated connections.
 Both of these instances will insert elbows between pipes.
-However, EdgeWise inserts pipe elbows at a default 1.5 bend radius.
-If you wish to account for different bend radii, you’ll need to edit the bend radius.
+However, EdgeWise automatically inserts pipe elbows at a default 1.5 bend radius, so if you wish to account for different bend radii, you will need to edit the bend radius.

-To begin editing the bend radius of an elbow, select the Edit tool in the Piping tab.
-Alternatively, you can press the E key on your keyboard.
+To begin editing the bend radius of an elbow, select the Edit (E) tool in the Piping tab.
 Next, select the elbow you wish to edit.
 The Elbow Resizing dialogue will appear.

 The Bend Radius slider allows you to adjust the elbow bend radius in real time.
 This allows you to slowly move the slider to help best find the proper bend radius according to the point cloud.
 You may also type in the bend radius in the type-in field.
 For example, if I knew the following elbow was a 3D bend radius, I can just type in “3” in the bend radius type-in box.